 Provins in the snow © French Moments

 Provins is a medieval town built atop a promontory above the Voulzie and Durteint valleys.
-Former capital of the Counts of Champagne in the Middle Ages, the town once held prestigious trading fairs.
-Known as “Foires de Champagne“, they used to occur twice a year.
-The Provins fair was hugely popular at the crossroads of routes to northern and southern Europe.
-Today the historic heritage of Provins is still exceptional with 58 historic monuments listed and protected by the French State.
-Provins is listed as a World Heritage site by Unesco since 2001.
+The former capital of the Counts of Champagne in the Middle Ages, the town once welcomed prestigious trading fairs.
+These “Foires de Champagne” occured twice a year.
+The Provins fairs were hugely popular at the crossroads of routes to northern and southern Europe.

 Discover the Provins Medieval Christmas Market